Combating Spots!

 Chemical Exfoliators

-These work by breaking bonds and dissolving/dislodging the dead skin cells.
+dead skin cells.
 There are two main types.
 AHA and BHA

 This is an excellent exfoliator which works to break down skin cells and physically declogs pores by breaking down filaments/blackheads/whiteheads from the inside keeping the pore clean!
 Don’t be tempted to over-exfoliate though, these acids are strong and it can take a while for your skin to get used to it.
 I only use my BHA treatment twice a week, three times if I’m under a lot of pressure at work as more stress for me leads to more spots.